-There are no adopted proxies consistent with the CHSP for the Torres Strait BDM fishery, and it isn't necessarily sensible to derive these because of the highly variable nature of the fishery as well as the cost-benefit relationship when considering the large spatial area that would need to be reliably assessed for relatively small catches of some species.
-However, the current TACs are set conservatively and in that respect reflect an intention to meet the HSP.
-Moreover, some of the proxies used in the HS are fairly conservative and consistent with the HSP.
+There were no existing adopted proxy reference points consistent with the HSP for the Torres Strait BDM fishery, and it isn't necessarily sensible to derive these because of the highly variable nature of the fishery as well as the cost-benefit relationship when considering the large spatial area that would need to be reliably assessed for relatively small catches of some species.
+Instead, starting TACs are set conservatively and in that respect reflect an intention to meet the HSP.
+Additionally, the HS proposes use of some reference point proxies that are fairly conservative and consistent with the HSP.

-Nonetheless, where required, proxies for reference points were based on Plaganyi et al. (2015) as follows:
+Where required, proxies for reference points were based on Plaganyi et al. (2015) as follows:

-The unfished biomass B_0 - defined as the pristine or survey-based spawning biomass estimate, noting however that with large recruitment variability, it is possible for populations to exceed B_0 in some years, or conversely appear severely depleted in other years, even in the absence of fishing.
+The unfished biomass $B_0$ - defined as the pristine or survey-based spawning biomass estimate, noting however that with large recruitment variability, it is possible for populations to exceed $B_0$ in some years, or conversely appear severely depleted in other years, even in the absence of fishing.

-The limit biomass B{LIM} - a more conservative value (than the default harvest strategy limit reference point) of 0.4^K is used.
-Where available, survey data are used to select a lower limit reference level below which stock density is considered unacceptably low and the fishery should be closed - see example in Figure 5.
+The limit biomass $B{LIM}$ - a more conservative value (than the default harvest strategy limit reference point) of 0.4\K is used.
+Where available, survey data are used to select a lower limit reference level below which stock density is considered unacceptably low and the fishery should be closed - see example in Figure 5 and Figure 8.
 A threshold limit can also be specified as the level above which the fishery is allowed to re-open.

-The target biomass B{TARG} - it's difficult to define a proxy for the HSP target because of the large natural variability (both in time and space) and insufficient data.
+The target biomass BTARG - it's difficult to define a proxy for the HSP target biomass because of the large natural variability (both in time and space) and insufficient data.
 For some species such as sandfish an estimate can be obtained based on historical survey data and/or comparison with densities in less fished areas (see Figure 8).

-$F{TARG} F{LIM}$ and F{MSY} - as above, it is difficult to derive sensible estimates of these quantities, and none currently exist.
+$F{TARG}$ $F{LIM}$ and $F{MSY}$ - as above, it is difficult to derive sensible estimates of these quantities, and none currently exist.
 It is also difficult to estimate fishing mortality in practice because accurate catch records are needed, as well as regular assessments of resource status.
-Some of the TAC estimates are based on applying default fishing mortalities to conservative biomass estimates).
+Some of the TAC estimates are based on applying pre-existing conservative fishing mortalities to conservative biomass estimates.

 The HS is tailored to the specific data available for this fishery, and a range of indicators are used to inform on the status of each species.
-The status of each stock depends on comparison with agreed Reference Points as specified below.
-For example, if total catch exceeds a pre-specified limit or CPUE is below a pre-specified limit reference level then it may indicate that species is being fished too heavily.
+The status of each stock depends on comparison with agreed Reference Points as specified.
+For example, if total catch exceeds a pre-specified limit or CPUE is below a pre-specified limit reference level then it may indicate that a species is being fished too heavily.
 An assessment process is therefore needed to assess the current status and trends in the biomass of each species.
 A decision rule is then used to describe what action is needed to adjust catch limits to achieve desired targets and satisfy the overall fishery objectives.